libertyernie/CrosspostSharp/README.md

   * TokenKey: Gives ArtSync access to your Twitter account (with TokenSecret).
   * TokenSecret: Gives ArtSync access to your Twitter account (with TokenKey).

+* Flickr
+  * TokenKey: Gives ArtSync access to your Flickr account (with TokenSecret).
+  * TokenSecret: Gives ArtSync access to your Flickr account (with TokenKey).

 * Inkbunny
   * Sid: The "sid" value used in the Inkbunny API.
   * UserId: Your Inkbunny user ID.